BCLibCoop/nnels-a11y-publishing/DropScripts/AutoTitle/AutoTitle.ReadMe.md

 AutoTitle.php is a command-line PHP script which can process an HTML file.

-It will look for the <title> tag.
+It will look for the  &lt;title&gt; tag.

-If the <title> tag matches the HTML file name, the script will try to find a more suitable title and replace the <title> tag with it.
+If the  &lt;title&gt; tag matches the HTML file name, the script will try to find a more suitable title and replace the  &lt;title&gt; tag with it.

 Example: if there is a file